azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 The student will have the opportunity to participate in internships and/or collaboration with industry partners under the TUCCR initiative.
 The SCS group offers a stimulating, supportive, and diverse research environment, as well as plenty of opportunities for personal and professional growth.

 ***For details and application submission:*** [Apply here](https://utwentecareers.nl/en/vacancies/1610/phd-position-on-explainable-incident-response-tuccr/)

 ***Application deadline:*** _16 February 2024_

+**About the organization:**

+The mission of the Semantics, Cybersecurity, and Services (SCS) group within the faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) is to advance the development of innovative online services with improved quality through context-alignment, and with reduced security and privacy threats.
+SCS is part of the
+Twente University Centre for Cybersecurity Research (TUCCR), a public-private partnership where experts, professionals, entrepreneurs, researchers, and students from industry and knowledge partners collaborate to deliver talents, innovations, and know-how in the domain of cybersecurity.
+The mission of TUCCR is to strengthen the security and digital sovereignty of our society by performing top-level research on real-world data, systems, and network security challenges.
+TUCCR’s founding partners are Betaalvereniging Nederland, BetterBe, Cisco, NCSC, NDIX, Northwave, SIDN, SURF, Thales, TNO, and the University of Twente.

+The University of Twente connects technology, science, and engineering with social sciences.
+Established in 1961, it has since evolved into a leading hub for multidisciplinary research and education, hosting over 16,500 UT staff -- students and academics.
+At UT, we work together to find groundbreaking solutions, at the forefront of technology and the digital revolution.
+Our research and education reaches beyond the campus.
+We push boundaries and join forces with relevant partners.
+We do this, for example, within the cooperation of the four technical universities in the
+Netherlands (4TU.Federation) and with the Vrije Universiteit in Amsterdam, with whom we offer a growing number of bachelor's programmes.
+This attracts ambitious people from all over the world.
+With students from 85 different countries studying in one of our 16 bachelor's or 30 master's programmes, our community is diverse and international.
+Our campus, designed to encourage interaction, spans over 146 hectares and boasts modern amenities, sports facilities, and cultural events.